rustedivan/fixa/dotplan.md

 √ send tweak messages from control client
 √ rename to "controller" and "app"
 √ disconnect on window close
-- start listener on app resume
+- start listener on app resume ----- does the app stop listening on connect?
 √ figure out RAII-style registration with app dictionary √ publisher instead of setCallback
 √ FixableName cannot be an enum (can't cross package boundary)
 - inObservableObject
 √ clean up into framework
+- Float to Double?
+- rename fixa-app to fixa-example
 - merge down to public main

 ## Features